nikmaly/train-controller/copilot_prompt.md

 - **Response Preferences**:
   - NEVER modify existing pin values without specifically being asked to do so.
   - If there is no available pin, or it is not of the appropriate type, warn me
+  - Do not use .cpp files - only .h
   - Responses should be succinct.
   - Responses should focus on the specific request.
   - As an addendum to responses, note any recommendations or improvements.